What Is Malaria?

 Rarely, malaria can pass from person to person — from mother to child in "congenital malaria," or through blood transfusion, organ donation, or shared needles.

 Worldwide, millions of people are infected with malaria each year.
 Most cases are in sub-Saharan Africa.
-Every year, there are about 500,000 deaths from malaria.
+Every year, there are more than half a million deaths from malaria.

 Malaria is rare in the United States, and most of these cases are in travelers, military personnel, and immigrants.
 Malaria can affect people of all ages, but young children and pregnant women are more likely to develop severe illness.